metabrainz/listenbrainz-server/docs/dev/devel-env.rst

     LASTFM_API_URL = "https://ws.audioscrobbler.com/2.0/"
     LASTFM_API_KEY = "USE_LASTFM_API_KEY"

-Update the Last.FM API key with your key.
-After doing this, your ListenBrainz development environment is able to import your listens from Last.FM.
+Update the ``LASTFM_API_KEY`` field with your Last.fm API key.

-In case you don't have a Last.FM API key, you can get it from `Last.FM API page`_.

 You also need to update the ``API_URL`` field value to ``http://localhost``.

-We also have a Spotify importer script which imports listens from Spotify automatically using the Spotify API.
-In order to run this in your local development environment, you'll have to register an application on the `Spotify Developer Dashboard`_.
+To use the Spotify importer you need to register an application on the `Spotify Developer Dashboard`_.
 Use ``http://localhost/profile/connect-spotify/callback`` as the callback URL.